Snoring is one of the most common sleep disruptors in the United States.

-While many people snore lightly with little cause for concern, snoring can also be a signifier of underlying health issues.
+While many people snore lightly with little cause for concern, snoring can also signify underlying health issues.

 Want to stop snoring?
-If snoring is impacting your sleep – and your life – here are five tips on how to take control.
+If snoring impacts your sleep – and your life – here are five tips on taking control.

 1. Avoid Alcohol, Smoking, and Medications